-Description of Offering Date of an Offering Pestablishes for such Offering Period beginning July 1, 2015, The Enrollment Documents were Employee's compensation Employees do not need to Offering Period; their election withdraw from the ESPP.
-A percentage of authorized deduction office an amended subscription the beginning of the first pay pestablished by Adobe.
-In addit from the ESPP provided such time prior to the end of an Offer Rights under the ESPP may now will, the laws of descent and discovered available under the ESPP on a world Shares available under the ESPP. not be transferred in any way (other than by distribution) by Participating Employees. re 12,185,364 Shares available for issuance dwide basis (out of a maximum 93 million SPP).
+As of April 29, 2016, there were 10,133,911 Shares available for issuance under the ESPP on a worldwide basis (out of a maximum 93 million Shares available under the ESPP).

 E.4 Description of material interest to the offer including conflict of interests Not applicable.
 There are no such interests.
 E.5 Name of the entity offering to sell the security Adobe Systems Incorporated.
-E.6 Maximum dilution Assuming that the Shares offered pursuant to this prospectus to the 1,564 eligible employees in France, Germany, Romania and the United Kingdom would all be newly issued, the holdings of a stockholder of Adobe currently holding 1% of the total outstanding Share capital of Adobe as of March 20, 2015 (i.e., 5,002,691 Shares) and who would not participate in the offer, would be diluted as indicated in the following dilution table: Percentage of the total outstanding Shares Total number of outstanding Shares Before the offering (as of March 20, 2015) 1.00% 500,269,100 After issuance of 1,032,240 Shares under the ESPP 0.998% 501,301,340 E.7 Estimated expenses charged to the investor Not applicable.
-There are no s uch expenses.
+E.6 Maximum dilution Assuming that the Shares offered pursuant to this prospectus to the 1,792 eligible employees in France, Germany, Romania and the United Kingdom would all be newly issued, the holdings of a stockholder of Adobe currently holding 1% of the total outstanding Share capital of Adobe as of March 25, 2016 (i.e., 5,002,095 Shares) and who would not participate in the offer, would be diluted as indicated in the following dilution table: Percentage of the total outstanding Total number of outstanding Before the offering (as of March 25, 2016) Shares 500,209,547 After issuance of 939,008 Shares under the ESPP 0.998% 501,148,555 E.7 Estimated expenses charged to the investor Not applicable.
+There are no such expenses.